ChristianBangGribsvad/em_spillet.github.io/pages/rules.md

 ## How the Game Works

-The pipeline runs automatically **every 20 minutes** (at :03, :23 and :43 past each hour).
+The site updates automatically **every 20 minutes** (at :03, :23 and :43 past each hour).
+Results are fetched from the official football API — when new match results are detected, everyone's scores are recalculated and pages are regenerated, typically within 20 minutes of a match finishing.
+The **Next Matches** and **Yesterday's Results** sections refresh on the same schedule even when no scores change.
-Each run:

-1. Fetches the latest match results from the official football API
-2. If **new results** are found, everyone's scores are recalculated, charts regenerated, and all pages updated — typically within 20 minutes of a match finishing
-3. The **Next Matches** and **Yesterday's Results** sections refresh every 20 minutes regardless, so the schedule is always current

 **Today's Schmeichel** is whoever earned the most points since the previous scoring update.